East Peoria Community High School: History

 The school began in 1900 with four pupils in a rented space near present-day Central Junior High School.
 In 1918, it became a community school and expanded its district and enrollment.
 The "A building" was built to accommodate up to 210 students.
 Some community members felt the building was too large and too remote.
 However, the referendum passed and the school was constructed in two phases for $150,000.
 The architects were Hotchkiss & Whitmeyer.
 The new building opened in 1922.

 The band was organized in 1925 and competed at the 1927 State Fair, where they won third place.
 In 1926, there were 31 graduates.

 In 1929, with an enrollment of 219, the school decided to expand again.
 WPA workers cleared the hill behind the school.
 Stamper Stadium was built in 1939.
 After WWII, the school expanded again.
 A powerhouse was constructed in 1947–1948 to supply additional heat to the large building.
 The new part of the building known as the "C" wing opened in fall 1950 and included a new cafeteria, office, shops, and classrooms.

 By 1954, enrollment was over 1,100 students.
 A new gym and auditorium were built.
 A "B" wing was opened in 1962 with a library and additional classrooms.
 In 1972, the "D" wing opened with a new library, student commons, and more classrooms.

 In 1997, the city opened a sports complex called Eastside Centre where the school hosts a lot of its activities.
-It has ten baseball diamonds, four soccer fields, a running track, a gym, a new football stadium, and it used to have a water park.
+It has ten baseball diamonds, four soccer fields, a running track, a gym, and a new football stadium.
+Eastside Centre also had a water park named Splashdown, but it was shut down in 2017.

 During the summer of 2009 construction began on "E" building.
 The new construction included a new larger cafeteria and multiple classrooms.
 The cafeteria seats 800 students and has a separate room for faculty dining.
 The classrooms are state of the art, with built-in sound systems, DVD and VHS, and up-to-date electronics.
 "E" building was the first phase of construction.
-In phase II the old lunch room was turned into a fine arts wing, "F" wing.
+In phase II the old lunch room was turned into a fine arts wing.

 In September 2023, the school celebrated its 100th anniversary.